Overview

 volatility, without undue second-guessing, is crucial to the investor's peace of mind and,

-financial success.
-This approach to portfolio management might appear odd to investors used to
+ultimately, to financial success.
+This approach to portfolio management might appear odd to

-actively buying and selling stock on a regular basis, but it has two important economic benefits in
+investors used to actively buying and selling stock on a regular basis, but it has two important

-addition to seeking to grow capital at an above-average rate: it can reduce transaction costs and
+economic benefits in addition to seeking to grow capital at an above-average rate: it can reduce

 Risks: Investment in securities involves considerable uncertainties and the risk of permanent loss